matt-downs/homebridge-mqttlightbulb/README.md

 ## Breaking changes in 2.0.0
-You will need to update your configuration to remove the `topics.getOn` and `topics.getHsb` values, and add in a `topics.status` value instead - this is by default this is `stat/device-name/RESULT`.
+You will need to update your configuration to remove the `topics.getOn` and `topics.getHsb` values, and add in a `topics.status` value instead - by default this is `stat/device-name/RESULT`.
 See the [Configuration](#Configuration) section for an updated config example.

 # homebridge-sonoff-tasmota-mqtt-hsb